RKBLabs/.github/profile/README.md

 🖼️ Showcase your work in the [RKB Laboratory](https://labs.rkblueprints.com/projects)
 🚀 Get visibility from selection teams such as college admissions, program leads, and talent aqusition in tech

-👥 RKB Labs profile with unique Labs link for sharing with ease (ex. [labs.rkblueprints.com/raheemkareem](https://labs.rkblueprints.com/raheemkareem))
+👥 RKB Labs profile with unique Labs Link for sharing with ease (ex. [labs.rkblueprints.com/raheemkareem](https://labs.rkblueprints.com/raheemkareem))

 💡 Git inspired. **Build your blueprint.**